 I didn’t consider teaching part-time as an option when I was thinking of leaving teaching, but I know some teachers who work part-time 1, 2, 3 or 4 days a week and it seems to work for them.
 However, I am also aware of those who work Monday to Thursday and have Friday off… to catch up with marking!
+Back in 2016, TES published an article about part-time working and how one person made a three-day teaching week work for them:

+According to the TES article below, part-time working is on the rise for both men and women.
 One of the main advantages of going part-time is that it allows you to choose when and where you work for the other days in the week.
 For example, I know one person who loves gardening because they find it therapeutic and healthy, and they were looking at working at a Garden Centre.
 There were vacancies for working in their cafés or on their tills but they specifically want to work in the garden section, and so that is in the pipeline.

 The main disadvantage of going part-time is trying to find other work on the non-teaching days which will bring in some income: